-When our heating and cooling depends on the thermostat.
+When our heating and cooling depend on the thermostat.
 We should take care of thermostat maintenance and how it can run efficiently.

 How do I know if my thermostat needs a new battery?

 If you have a dead battery inside your thermostat then you see no Power to Thermostat.
-Weak battery leads to many problems in your heating and cooling system.
+A weak battery leads to many problems in your heating and cooling system.

 To know more about what can happen with a weak or dead battery in your thermostat.

 How you can know when it’s the right time to replace the battery in your thermostat.
 Continue reading further.